Skoda Scala review - Practicality, comfort and boot space

 Road tests

 There’s more space in the back of the Scala for passengers than just about any other car in this class – great news if you need space for a growing family.
-Speaking of which, ISOfix points are supplied in the outer two rear seats and are easily accessed; the rear doors open wide and, in combination with the relatively high roofline, offer good access to the rear when fitting child seats.
+Speaking of which, ISOFIX points are supplied on the front passenger seat, and on the outer positions of the rear bench seat, with the securing rings easily accessed under some removable plastic caps.
+The rear doors open wide and, in combination with the relatively high roofline, offer good access to the rear when fitting child seats.

 The rear bench folds in a 60/40 split to increase total load capacity to 1,410 litres – a figure that’s among the very best in this class.
 The seats don’t fold completely flat, but it’s still a hugely practical space.
 The boot also features two large pockets behind each wheel arch – great for keeping loose items from sliding around.